vishsangale/vishsangale.github.io/_posts/2016-11-06-pythonic-code.md

 ---
 layout: post
-title: How to write _Pythonic_ code!
+title: How to write a Pythonic code!
 date: 2016-11-06
 comments: true
 ---

 Why to write a code in Pythonic way?

 * Highly readable(Almost looks like Pseudo-code).
 * Probably Faster.
 * Easy to write and understand.